 Badminton was invented long ago; its origins date back at least two thousand years to the game of battledore and shuttlecock played in ancient Greece, India and China.
 A surprisingly long history for one of the Olympics newest sports!
 Badminton took its name from Badminton House in Gloucestershire, the home of the Duke of Beaufort, where the sport was played in the last century.
 By coincidence, Gloucestershire is now the base for the International Badminton Federation.

 The IBF was founded in 1934 with nine members - Canada, Denmark, England, France, Ireland, Netherlands, New Zealand, Scotland and Wales.
 The USA joined four years later.
-Membership grew steadily over the following years with a surge in new members after badminton's Olympic debut at Barcelona.
-As the sport's development program grows, the current 130 members is expected to increase further.
+Membership grew steadily over the following years with a surge in new members after badminton's Olympic debut at Barcelona in 1992.
+As the sport's development program grows, the current 176 members is expected to increase further.

 IBF's relationship with IMG started with the organization of the World Cup but has developed to include the sale of commercial and television rights at many IBF events.
-In these days of mass communications, the importance of television to a world sport is self-evident.
-Television brings the action, the excitement, the explosive power of badminton into homes around the world.
-It pulls in the crowd to see the action live; it pulls in the big guys in the sponsorship league.
+In these days of mass communications, the importance of satellite television to a world sport is self-evident.
+Television brings the action, the excitement, the explosive power of badminton into homes around the world, especially in Asia.
+It pulls in the crowd to see the action live; it pulls in the big guys (ex: Yonex, Carlton) in the sponsorship league.

-The next phase in the rise and rise of international badminton has been to retake the USA.
+The next phase in the rise of international badminton is to become popular again the USA.
 The US was an early member of the IBF and initially one of the most successful.
 When the Uber Cup was introduced in 1956, Americans won the first three events.
+Baltimore was a hot-bed of this early action.
 But then interest died out.

 Badminton is a familiar and well-liked sport in the US, but predominantly is a fun game in the back yard or on the beach.
-We know that once Americans see the other badminton - international badminton, the world's fastest racket sport - they will want more.
-The Atlanta Olympics started to raise the sport's profile in the US.
-The event was a sell-out and became one of the "must-see" sports.
-Ex-President Jimmy Carter, Chelsea Clinton, Princess Anne and Paul Newman were among the celebrities who came to watch.
-David Broder of the Washington Post also came.
-After seeing the men's doubles finals, he reported: "seeing one of the supreme athletic spectacles of my life".
+We know that once Americans see the competitive badminton - the world's fastest racket sport - they will want more.
+The Olympics has raised the sport's profile in the US (now-a-days, Olympic matches are often shown on TV during the daytime rather than in the middle of the night like in the 1990s).
+To watch badminton on the Internet, search sites such as YouTube for "Badminton".

-The rate of change is increasing.
-Badminton's debut as an Olympic sport has clearly boosted interest internationally.
-The STAR TV deal has increased the sport's coverage.
-Sponsors and television companies are increasingly attracted to a sport which gives them access to the Asian economies.
-And, spectators are increasingly attracted to the "enthralling mix of angles, tactics, reaction, touch and fitness that would exhaust a squash champion.
+Sponsors and television companies are increasingly attracted to this sport which gives them access to the Asian economies.
+And, spectators are increasingly attracted to the enthralling mix of angles, tactics, reaction, touch and fitness that would exhaust a tennis champion.

 Watch out!
-The world's fastest racket sport is coming.
-Badminton is coming!
+The world's fastest racket sport is coming at you at almost 200 mph!

 This history obtained from the International Badminton Federation